Support to study

 • where an immediate temporary suspension is in the best interests of either you or the University.

-If it was agreed during any stage of the Support to Study process that a leave of absence was appropriate, then on your return you will need to attend a meeting with a member of the Student Support Team.
+If it was agreed during any stage of the Support to Study process that a leave of absence was appropriate, then on your return you will need to attend a meeting with a member of the Student Experience and Support Team.

 In addition, you will need to provide medical evidence from a registered healthcare professional, this will need to confirm that you have overcome your original difficulties and state you are well enough to return to your studies.